Updating or replacing VPC worker nodes that use OpenShift Data Foundation

 Virtual Private Cloud

-For VPC clusters with a storage solution such as OpenShift Data Foundation you must cordon, drain, and replace each worker node sequentially.
-If you deployed OpenShift Data Foundation to a subset of worker nodes in your cluster, then after you replace the worker node, you must then edit the ocscluster resource to include the new worker node.
+For VPC clusters with a storage solution such as OpenShift Data Foundation you must cordon, drain, and update each worker node sequentially.
+For bare metal worker nodes, use the worker reload command instead of worker replace.
+If you deployed OpenShift Data Foundation to a subset of worker nodes in your cluster, then after you update the worker node, you must then edit the ocscluster resource to include the new worker node.

-The following tutorial covers both major and minor updates and worker replacement.
+The following tutorial covers both major and minor updates and worker node updates.

 Major update